 Whatever your circumstances, understanding how septic tanks work will help you recognise problems when they arise and address essential maintenance needs.
-In this handy guide, we answer your questions concerning how septic tanks work, how to maintain and empty them, and what the difference is between a septic tank and cesspit.
+In this handy septic tank guide, we answer your questions concerning how septic tanks work, how septic systems work, how to maintain and empty them, and what the difference is between a septic tank and cesspit.

 How does a septic tank work?

 Septic tank systems are buried underground and treat wastewater through digesting organic matter, separating materials, and slowly discharging the remaining liquid into soil or surrounding water.
 This bypasses the need for wastewater to process through public sewage systems.